MehdiBekioui/merge-maven-plugin/README.md

 # Merge Maven Plugin

 The merge maven plugin allows you to merge multiple files into one.
-Target has to be a file and sources could be files or directories.
-The order of sources is used to merge files.
-If a source path is a directory with sub-directories and files, then sub-directories are merged before files.

 ## Plugin declaration